What’s it like to meet an elephant?

 So what’s it like to ride an elephant?
 Well, there are different ways to get on – the elephant can lie down or sit down or stay standing and bend his leg.
 There is no saddle or rope, you just sit on the back close by the head and hold onto the head and ears.
 You have to balance and move with the elephant.
 Lori was afraid that her klutziness might cause her to fall, so she was joined by a volunteer or mahout who made her feel a lot more at ease – especially on one of the rides where Beau went up and down some hills and tilted her head way back to grab leaves off a tree.
 (Thanks to volunteers Leo, a biology teacher from the UK and Adrian, a veterinarian from Spain who lives in Paris, for being her ‘seat belt’!)
 We used the commands we learned to get the elephants to resume walking when they stopped to eat or move to the left or right (a few times they walked close to the hillside and we got a bit pelted by low tree branches).

 Note about riding elephants: There are many tourist attractions where you can ride an elephant.
 Sadly, in some cases the elephants are mistreated, e.g., forced to walk on pavement, which hurts their feet, or not getting enough food and water.
-At Anantara, the eles walked mostly on dirt paths (except for near the hotel, where there was a paved road) and stuffed their faces along the way.
+At Anantara, the eles walked mostly on dirt paths (except for near the hotel, where there was a paved road) and snacked as much as they wanted along the way.

 Baby Elephant Experience